Hutatma Chowk

-Hutatma Chowk ("Martyrs' Square, (Officially, Hutatma Smarak Chowk) ("Martyrs Memorial Square"), is a square in South Mumbai, Maharashtra, India.
-The square hosts Flora Fountain and was known by that name until 1961 when it was officially renamed in memory of the members of Samyukta Maharashtra Samiti, who lost their lives when police fired upon their peaceful demonstration in 1956.
+Hutatma Chowk ("Martyrs' Square, officially, Hutatma Smarak Chowk, "Martyrs Memorial Square") is a square in South Mumbai, Maharashtra, India.
+The square hosts Flora Fountain and was known by that name until 1961 when it was officially renamed in memory of the members of Samyukta Maharashtra Samiti, who died when police fired upon their peaceful demonstration in 1956.
 A statue of a "Martyr with a Flame" stands next to Flora Fountain.

 History

 Hutatma Chowk is located in the busy financial district of Fort.
 It derives its present name from an incident in 1956 when a peaceful demonstration by the Samyukta Maharashtra Samiti (United Maharashtra Committee) was fired upon by the police resulting in 106 deaths.
 The incident was part of ongoing struggles of the Samyukta Maharashtra Samiti, amongst others, for the creation of the State of Maharashtra.
 The shooting proved to be a major impetus for the creation of Maharashtra on 1 May 1960.

 The Hutatma Chowk square is lined on all sides by buildings constructed during the British Raj.
 An ornate fountain surrounded by delicately carved figures forms the center of the huge square.
 This was the Flora Fountain.